 The Use of Medical Cannabis in Patients with Breast Cancer

-Specifically, the use of cannabis during your treatment can help eliminate or minimize chemotherapy induced nausea and vomiting (CINV) that is often experienced by breast cancer patients who receive chemotherapy as part of their treatment.
+Specifically, the use of cannabis during your treatment can help eliminate or minimize chemotherapy-induced nausea and vomiting (CINV) that is often experienced by breast cancer patients who receive chemotherapy as part of their treatment.
 During your infusion, you will receive anti-emetics, dexamethasone, amend, or other agents to reduce CINV.
-The problem of delayed CINV arises generally about 24-36 hours after your infusion, and this is the time to incorporate cannabis in your drug regimen.
-Cannabis has shown to be a highly effective agent for reducing delayed nausea and vomiting, and also counteracts the fatigues and flu like symptoms that chemotherapy often causes.
-For this reason, approximately 80% of oncologists favor it’s use, as that profession recognizes the value.
+The problem of delayed CINV arises generally about 24-36 hours after your infusion, and this is the time to incorporate cannabis into your drug regimen.
+Cannabis has shown to be a highly effective agent for reducing delayed nausea and vomiting and also counteracts the fatigues and flu-like symptoms that chemotherapy often causes.
+For this reason, approximately 80% of oncologists favor its use, as that profession recognizes the value.
 However, most are restricted from prescribing it due to legal or corporate reasons.
 A pill form – Marinol – is a THC isolate that can be prescribed but it is not very effective and it is very expensive.
-It is better to vape or use a tincture from a medical cannabis pharmacy and get the whole plant benefit.
+It is better to vape or uses a tincture from a medical cannabis pharmacy and get the whole plant benefit.
 Edibles can also work, but not ideal due to possible vomiting or expulsion of the drug.